-From browsing street vendors at the central market to attending the month-long Fringe Festival, here is our list of the best things to do in Adelaide!
+From browsing street vendors at the central market to attending the month-long Fringe Festival, here is our list of the best things to do in Adelaide, South Australia!

-Known as the City of Churches, South Australia’s capital city Adelaide has been developing the reputation as the new up-and-coming tourist hotspot in Australia.
+The capital city of South Australia, Adelaide, has been developing the reputation as the new up-and-coming tourist hotspot in Australia.

-The River Torrens runs through the city centre and the city itself is situated on the Adelaide Plains, between beautiful beaches to the west with the Mount Lofty Ranges just to the east.
+The River Torrens runs through the inner city and the city itself is situated on the Adelaide Plains, between beautiful beaches to the west with the Mount Lofty Ranges just to the east.

 Adelaide has a Mediterranean climate with hot summers and mild yet rainy winters.